-Sourcing decisions and pricing management within supply chains.
-Students will explore various sourcing strategies and pricing models that can be employed to optimize revenue management and cost-efficiency in supply chains, with a particular focus on e-commerce dynamics.
+This unit addresses sourcing decisions and pricing management within supply chains.
+Students will explore various sourcing strategies and pricing models that can be employed to optimize revenue management and cost-efficiency in supply chains, with a particular focus on ecommerce dynamics.